 The consumer goods and retail group at Clifford Chance is a multi-disciplinary, global team highly experienced in dealing with the legal and commercial issues faced by multinational and smaller retailers as well as consumer goods manufacturers and suppliers.
 The team includes lawyers with sector expertise in key jurisdictions worldwide enabling clients to benefit from a truly integrated network.

-An advisory and transactional track record which is second to none
+An outstanding advisory and transactional track record

-Our industry specialists across our international network offer our clients first class advice based on unrivalled legal expertise and an in-depth knowledge of the industry, their company and the distinctive commercial drivers that affect them.
+Our industry experts across our international network offer our clients first class advice based on outstanding legal expertise and an in-depth knowledge of the industry, their company and the distinctive commercial drivers that affect them.
 We have a fundamental understanding of the continually changing business environment and the commercial, competitive and compliance pressures that the Consumer Goods & Retail sector is facing.
 Clifford Chance is ideally placed to help clients meet these challenges and achieve their strategic objectives.

 We support our clients in this sector in all key areas of their business, from strategic growth and divestments to international brand management, commercial relationships and regulatory compliance.

 Our experience includes advising on:

 - mergers and acquisitions, joint ventures and strategic alliances

 - ongoing commercial relationships

 - multi-jurisdictional and domestic competition/antitrust issues